Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Image formation: The image, the scene, the nuisance, and the Lambert-Ambient (LA) Model

-that is know as the ``brightness constancy constraint equation.'' \marginpar{ \sc brightness constancy constraint} Note that both the two previous equations are only valid in
+This is know as the ``brightness constancy constraint equation.'' \marginpar{ \sc brightness constancy constraint} Note that the two previous equations are simultaneously valid only in

-which is called the {\em co-visible region}. \marginpar{ \sc co-visible region} It can be shown that the composition of maps $w: \real^2 \rightarrow \real^2; \ x_0 \mapsto x = w(x_0) \doteq \pi(g \bar x_0 Z(x_0))$ spans the entire group of diffeomorphisms (Theorem 2 of \cite{sundaramoorthiPVS09}). } In this model, visibility is captured by the map $\pi$ and its inverse.
+which is called the {\em co-visible region}. \marginpar{ \sc co-visible region} It can be shown that the composition of maps $w: \real^2 \rightarrow \real^2; \ x_0 \mapsto x = w(x_0) \doteq \pi(g \bar x_0 Z(x_0))$ spans the entire group of diffeomorphisms (Theorem 2 of \cite{sundaramoorthiPVS09}) as the function $Z(\cdot)$ is allowed to vary (which is necessary, unless it is known). } In this model, visibility is captured by the map $\pi$ and its inverse.
 In particular, $\pi: \real^3 \rightarrow \real^2$ maps any points in space $p$ into one location $x = \pi(p)$ on the image plane, assumed to be infinite.
 So the image of a point $p$ is unique.
 However, the {\em pre-image} of the image location $x$ is not unique, as there are infinitely many points that project onto it.
 If we assume that the world is populated by opaque objects, then the pre-image $\pi^{-1}_S(x)$ consists of all the points on the surface(s) $S$ that intersect the projection ray from the origin of the camera reference frame through the given image plane location $x$.
 This model does not include quantization, noise and other phenomena that are discussed in more detail in the appendix.